kubernetes/enhancements/keps/sig-scheduling/5465-improve-resourcequota-with-schedulegated-pods/README.md

 * Their resource requests are temporarily excluded from quota usage until the gates are removed.

 All other pods, including those without gates or those affecting `resource.count/*` quotas, continue to follow existing behavior.

-In summary: **default behavior is preserved unless the feature gate is enabled.**

 #### Can the feature be disabled once it has been enabled (i.e. can we roll back the enablement)?